neomint-research/magic-wormhole-gui/README.md

 ## Usage

-**Send:** Drop files, optionally enable encryption, click Send, share the code.
+**Send Files:** Drop files or browse, optionally enable encryption, click Send, share the code.

-**Receive:** Enter code, click Receive, decrypt if prompted.
+**Send Message:** Type or paste text in the input field, optionally enable encryption, click Send, share the code.

+**Receive:** Enter code, click Receive.
+Files are saved to your documents folder.
+Messages are displayed directly (not saved to disk for privacy).

-Encrypted archives use 7-Zip AES-256 format.
+Encrypted transfers use 7-Zip AES-256 format.
 Recipients can extract with any compatible tool using the shared password.

 ## Development